ssec-jhu/dplutils/docs/source/observing.rst

-Assuming that pipeline contained task code similar to above, this would route the observations through the ``AimObserver`` which records in it's database as an experiment, which can be visualized live during the pipeline run using the aim UI (see https://github.com/aimhubio/aim)
+Assuming that pipeline contained task code similar to above, this would route the observations through the ``AimObserver`` which records in its database as an experiment, which can be visualized live during the pipeline run using the aim UI (see https://github.com/aimhubio/aim)

 Executor Compatibility
 ----------------------

-It is important to note that this package aims to make running _distributed_ pipelines simple, and as such it is common that the task code be running in a process or machine that is separate from the process that set the observer and started the pipeline.
+It is important to note that this package aims to make running *distributed* pipelines simple, and as such it is common that the task code be running in a process or machine that is separate from the process that set the observer and started the pipeline.